-4 US troops die in Norway plane crash; unrelated to Ukraine
+4 US Marines die in NATO drill when Osprey crashes in Norway

-HELSINKI (AP) — Four U.S. soldiers were killed in a plane crash in a Norwegian town in the Arctic Circle during a NATO exercise unrelated to the Ukraine war, Norway’s prime minister said Saturday.
+HELSINKI (AP) — Four U.S. Marines were killed when their Osprey aircraft crashed in a Norwegian town in the Arctic Circle during a NATO exercise unrelated to Russia’s war in Ukraine, authorities said Saturday.

-Jonas Gahr Stoere tweeted that they were killed in the crash on Friday night.
+Norwegian Prime Minister Jonas Gahr Stoere tweeted that they died in the crash on Friday night.
 The cause was under investigation, but Norwegian police reported bad weather in the area.

-“The soldiers participated in the NATO exercise Cold Response,” Gahr Stoere said.
-“Our deepest sympathies go to the soldiers’ families, relatives and fellow soldiers in their unit.”

-The plane was a V-22B Osprey that belongs to the U.S. Marine Corps, Norway’s armed forces said.
+The Marines, assigned to 2nd Marine Aircraft Wing, II Marine Expeditionary Force, were taking part in a NATO exercise called Cold Response.

+The U.S. says the identities of the Marines wouldn’t be immediately provided in keeping with U.S. Defense Department policy of notifying relatives.

 It was on its way north to Bodoe, where it was scheduled to land just before 6 p.m.
 Friday.
-The plane crashed in Graetaedalen in Beiarn, south of Bodoe.
+The Osprey crashed in Graetaedalen in Beiarn, south of Bodoe.
 Police said a search and rescue mission was launched immediately.
 At 1:30 a.m.
 Saturday, the police arrived at the scene and confirmed that the crew of four had died.

-“We can confirm an incident has occurred involving a Marine Corps MV-22B Osprey aircraft,” the U.S. Marines said in a tweet.
-“The cause of the incident is under investigation, and additional details will be provided as available.”

-The annual NATO drills in Norway are unrelated to the war in Ukraine.
-This year they include around 30,000 troops, 220 aircraft and 50 vessels from 27 countries.
+The Cold Response drill includes around 30,000 troops, 220 aircraft and 50 vessels from 27 countries.
 Non-NATO members Finland and Sweden are also participating.
+The exercises began on March 14 and end on April 1.

 No cause was given for the crash, but the Norwegian armed forces said that Cold Response “will carry on as planned, with the measures we have to take due to the weather.”